What’s the #1 thing most bloggers struggle with?

 So, now you have identified a query.
 Try these three to make sure that you are step ahead of your competitor.

 - Keep metadata and page titles relevant to the search query.

-When you turn that common issues to blog post topics providing solutions, it will not only help readers but also increases authority of your blog.
+When you turn that common issue to blog post topics providing solutions, it will not only help readers but also increases the authority of your blog.

 For a blogger, the SEO Ideas tool is an extremely powerful tool.
 You may have one target keyword for your page but you are not sure what context to use with it.
 This is exactly what the SEO Ideas tool does for you.

 The SEO Ideas tool will give you related words to include in your content based on who is ranking for the keyword you are targeting based on your Position Tracking and Site Audit data.

 - It offers a complete and structured list of things you could do to improve your rankings for certain pages of your website.